openalea/openalea.rtfd.io/doc/development/guidelines.md

 recursive-include src/openalea/pkg_name/data *
 ```

-Using this layout, no further modification should be brought to your layout, provided you are using a toml file.
+Using this layout, no further modification should be brought to your package, provided you are using a toml file.
 If you are using a setup.py file, you should manualy set include-package-data option to true and use find_namespace_package to scan src.

 You can then access data using importlib.ressources.
 It is currently recommended to use `importlib_resources` backport module for Python 3.7 and above, as importlib.resources only works for python 3.10 and above.
 The only diffference is to replace the underscore by a point in the following examples.: